 A Quick Rundown:

-- The EU is a political and economic partnership between 27 countries that work together under a set of shared rules.
+- The EU (European Union) is a political and economic partnership between 27 European countries that work together under a set of shared rules.

-- Think of it as a big partnership – countries remain independent, keep their own identities and cultures but they agree on shared rules for things like:
+- Think of it as a partnership — member countries remain independent and keep their own identities, but they agree on shared rules for things like:

 - Studying abroad